tehlofflies/calhacks/README.md

 IBM Watson Alchemy API - register and get unique API key; install [SDK](https://github.com/watson-developer-cloud/python-sdk); also requires Python >2.7.8
 [Preziotte's Party Mode](https://github.com/preziotte/party-mode) - relied on heavily for visualization of music

+try songs with varying sentiments we used: 9 by Drake; I'll Be Alright by Passion Pit; Lost by Temper Trap